-Before you select a mortgage term, there are some important questions to ask your lender to fully understand what you’re committing to.
+Before you select a loan term, there are some important questions to ask to fully understand what you’re committing to.

 In a home purchase, closing costs are inevitable — but that doesn’t mean those fees are set in stone.
 Don’t be afraid to negotiate with your lender to lower some of the costs of your mortgage.

 Your connection to your mortgage lender is going to be a long-term business relationship, especially if you choose a 30-year mortgage.
-You shouldn’t commit to a mortgage if you don’t feel good about your lender or the terms of the loan.
-Buying a home is one of the biggest investments you’ll ever make, so it’s important to be satisfied.
+You shouldn’t commit to a mortgage if you aren’t comfortable with your lender or the terms of the loan.
 Remember, you can shop around for lenders before making a final decision.